moneybutton/yours-channels/docs/yours_lightning_03.md

 ### Creating the payment

+We describe a payment from Alice to Bob.
+Note that Alice the following information from the previous payment: her own revocation secret, her own HTLC secret, the hash of Bob's last revocation secret, the hash of Bob's last HTLC secret.

-**1. Alice generates a new revocation secret.** She then sends the hash of the secret to Bob.
+**1. Alice generates a new revocation secret.** She then sends the hash of the revocation secret to Bob.
 She will later use the revocation secret to revoke the commitment transaction she is in the process of creating when she wants to make another one after that.

 **2. Bob generates a new revocation secret.** He sends its hash to Alice.
 As above this will allow Bob to revoke this transaction later.

+**2.5.
+Bob generates a new HTLC secret.** Alice will need to know this secret to prove that she made the payment.
+Bob sends the HTLC secret's hash to Alice.

 **3. Alice builds a commitment transaction.** Alice builds the transaction labelled "known only to Bob" above.
-She uses the revocation secret obtained from Bob in step 2.
+She uses the hash of the revocation secret obtained from Bob in step 2 and the hash of the HTLC secret from step 2.5.
 She signs the transaction and sends it to Bob.

 **4. Bob builds a commitment transaction.** If Bob wants to accept the payment, he will build the transaction labelled "known only to Alice" above.
-He uses the revocation secret obtained from Alice in step 1.
-He then signs it and sends it back to Alice.
+He uses the revocation secret obtained from Alice in step 1 and the old HTLC secret from the previous round.
+He then signs the transaction and sends it back to Alice.

 **5. Alice revokes.** To revoke the previous payment, Alice sends her revocation secret from the last commitment transaction to Bob.